Twelver Shi'ism: Unity of God

-According to Hossein Nasr, Ali ibn Abi Talib, the first Shia Imam is credited with establishing Islamic theology and, among Muslims, his sermons contain the first philosophical proofs of God's unity (Tawhid).
+According to Hossein Nasr, Ali, the first Shia Imam is credited with establishing Islamic theology and, among Muslims, his sermons contain the first philosophical proofs of God's unity (Tawhid).
 Ali is quoted as arguing that "unity of God" means that God has no like; is not subject to numeration; and is indivisible in neither reality nor imagination.
-On another occasion, he is quoted saying:

-The first step of religion is to accept, understand and realize him as the Lord ...
+On another occasion, he is quoted saying:The first step of religion is to accept, understand and realize him as the Lord ...
 The correct form of belief in his unity is to realize that he is so absolutely pure and above nature that nothing can be added to or subtracted from his being.
 That is, one should realize that there is no difference between his person and his attributes, and his attributes should not be differentiated or distinguished from his person.

 Traditional Twelvers strictly believe that God is different from his creation and that both are separate entities.
 However, Sayyid Haydar Amuli, a prominent Shia mystic and philosopher, defines God as alone in being, name, attributes, actions, and theophanies.
 The totality of being, therefore, is God, through God, comes from God, and returns to God.
 God is not a being next to or above other beings; God is Being; the absolute act of Being (wujud mutlaq).
 The divine unitude does not have the meaning of an arithmetical unity, among, next to, or above other unities.
 For, if there were being other than he (i.e., creatural being), God would no longer be the Unique, i.e., the only one to be.
 As this Divine Essence is infinite, his qualities are the same as his essence.
 Essentially, there is one Reality, which is one and indivisible.
 According to Twelver theology, Tawhid consists of several aspects, including Tawhid of the Essence, the attributes, the creatorship, the lordship and oneness in worship.